Obesity And Dementia

 Need for further research

 This study, however, has its limitations.
-Hamer and co-author David Batty acknowledged need for further research on the observed link between obesity and dementia.
+Hamer and co-author David Batty acknowledged the need for further research on the observed link between obesity and dementia.

 “This will need further research but it may be possible that someday regularly measuring BMI and waist-to-hip ratio may help determine brain health,” Hamer said.